Bea Benaderet: Collaboration with Paul Henning

 In the late 1940s, Benaderet befriended Paul Henning, a scriptwriter on the radio production of Burns & Allen.
 She appeared on the 19 episodes of the show he had written between 1947 and 1951.
 She became one of his regular players in the first two seasons of Burns & Allen, a two-episode guest appearance on The Bob Cummings Show in 1956–57, and her involvement in three of the most successful sitcoms of the 1960s.
 After reading the 1961 first script for The Beverly Hillbillies, Benaderet wanted to audition for the role of Granny.
 Despite considering her to be too buxom for his vision of the character as a small and wiry woman, Henning allowed her to test anyway.
 Irene Ryan ultimately won the role; according to Henning, "Bea took one look at the way Irene did the part and said to me, 'There's your Granny!'"
 He additionally took Benaderet's suggestion of casting Harriet MacGibbon as Granny's rival Margaret Drysdale.
 Henning created for Benaderet the supporting character of Cousin Pearl Bodine, the middle-aged widowed mother of Jethro Bodine (Max Baer Jr.) and cousin of main character Jed Clampett (Buddy Ebsen), whom she convinces to move from his humble home in the Ozarks after he strikes oil on his property and becomes a millionaire.
 Prior to shooting the pilot, Benaderet enlisted a dialect coach to help her learn a hillbilly accent.
 Impressed with her performance while screening the pilot to potential sponsors, Henning made Cousin Pearl a recurring character in the 1962–63 first season as she moved into the Clampetts' Beverly Hills mansion, feuded with Granny, and pursued oil tycoon Mr. Brewster (Frank Wilcox) as a love interest.
-Bluegrass duo Flatt & Scruggs, who performed the show's opening theme, recorded a comedic serenade in 1963 titled "Pearl Pearl Pearl" and Benaderet was pictured on the single's cover.
+Bluegrass duo Flatt and Scruggs, who performed the show's opening theme, recorded a comedic serenade in 1963 titled "Pearl Pearl Pearl" and Benaderet was pictured on the single's cover.
 Benaderet described Pearl's curly hair as "just my mental image of the character. ...
 Pearl played the piano for the silent movies and she saw such high fashion and ridiculous hairdos.
 She could read and write, and the curled hair seemed to Pearl the height of smartness."